DanielMevs/Dates-and-Time-in-Python/README.md

 # Dates and Time in Python

-This repository explores ways of working with times and dates in Python.
-It explores the datetime module that comes with the standard Python library.
-We also look at dateparser, a third party Python package.
+Dealing with time as a programmer can be tricky, especially if you take into account leap seconds, time-zone inconsistencies, culture influences, and more.
+This repository explores Python's great built-in modules such as time for time-related functions where dates are not needed.
+It also has a datetime module that supplies classes for manipulating dates and times.
+Calendar is another module that outputs calendars and provides functions using an idealized Gregorian calendar.
+We also look at dateparser, a third party Python package that packs a punch in terms of processing natural language.

 ## Installations

 You need a version of Python3.7 or above.
 I am currently using Python 3.9 as it is the most updated version as of mid March 2021.
 I had Python 3.6 installed and the .fromisoformat() method from datetime did not work.
 This is because I needed a later version of Python.
 All Python installations come with pip, a package manager, which will discussed further in this document.
 On Ubuntu/Linux, to [uninstall](https://stackoverflow.com/questions/48899604/how-to-uninstall-python-in-ubuntu-completely-and-reinstalling-it) outdated versions of Python.: